christiandudel/EDSD2025/Exercises/README.md

 ## 6th session

+Using the U.S. birth register data for 2023, run a logistic regression model using the birth weight in grams as the outcome and the maternal age, the paternal age, and maternal smoking during pregnancy as predictors.
+How much does smoking reduce the average birth weight?

+## 7th session

 Write a function which calculates the average absolute deviation from the mean [1].
 It should have an argument which allows to deal with missing values, similar to the mean() function.
 Apply your function to the following test cases:

 * 1:10